JoramM/ann-py-testing/README.md

 Modul             | What it does                         | Tutorial
 ---               | ---                                  | ---
 Backpropagation   | Learn a simple logic function        | [A Neural Network in 11 lines of Python](https://iamtrask.github.io/2015/07/12/basic-python-network/)
-RNN               | Learn how to add two binary numbers  | [Anyone Can Learn To Code an LSTM-RNN in Python](https://iamtrask.github.io/2015/11/15/anyone-can-code-lstm/)
+Recurrent         | Learn how to add two binary numbers  | [Anyone Can Learn To Code an LSTM-RNN in Python](https://iamtrask.github.io/2015/11/15/anyone-can-code-lstm/)

 ---
 ## Setup